hibbitts-design/docsify-open-course-starter-kit/README.md

 Example Docsify page displaying only page content with the 'Edit this Page' link hidden:
 https://hibbitts-design.github.io/demo-docsify-open-course-starter-kit/#/resources?embedded=true&hidegitlink=true

+🖼 Presenting your Docsify Page Content as Standalone Webpages
+---

+In addition to using URL parameters when embedding Docsify page content into other systems, it is possible to permanently display all pages as standalone, and to also always display a page Table of Contents.

+**To Display all Pages as Standalone**
+1. Open the `index.html` file for editing.
+2. Locate the line `var standalone = false;` and change it to `var standalone = true;`.
+3. Save the `index.html` file and reload site.

+**To Display Page Table of Contents**
+1. Open the `index.html` file for editing.
+2. Locate the line `var ToC = false;` and change it to `var showToC = true;`.
+3. Save the `index.html` file and reload site.

+Please note a page must have a series of Headings (#, ##, ###) for the Table of Contents to be displayed correctly.

 🌐 Using an LMS to Host a Docsify Open Course Site
 ---